Dark Horse has the 4th and final volume of Dangan Ronpa. Will anyone survive? And will any more manga spinoffs be licensed?

 ASH: As someone who is somewhat well-versed in Japanese literature, I got a huge kick out of the first volume and plan on reading more.
 I’m not sure the series works as well for people who don’t catch most of the references, though.

-MELINDA: I plan on checking this out.
+MJ: I plan on checking this out.

 SEAN: More manga adaptations of light novels!
 Here’s the second Death March to the Parallel World Rhapsody.